-We believe the FATCA Same Country Safe Harbor for Americans abroad will greatly reduce FATCArelated financial account closures, expand tax compliance and improve FATCA's effectiveness.
+We believe the FATCA Same Country Safe Harbor for Americans abroad will greatly reduce FATCA-related financial account closures, expand tax compliance and improve FATCA's effectiveness.
 It will preserve the original intent of FATCA to fight illegal tax avoidance by Americans using overseas accounts to hide assessable earnings from the IRS, but alleviate the useless reporting, by Americans and by their banks, of ordinary accounts that law-abiding US citizens living abroad use to pay their bills and save for the future.

 This remedy is endorsed by the National Taxpayer Advocate as well as these non-partisan organisations representing Americans abroad: American Citizens Abroad, Association of Americans Resident Overseas and Federation of American Women's Clubs Overseas.
-We are also pleased that both 2016 Democratic Party candidates for president of the United States support the FATCA Same Country Safe Harbor as a remedy for resolving the law's unintended adverse consequences for law-abiding, tax compliant Americans abroad, while preserving its original strengths for tax and law enforcement.
+The House Americans Abroad Caucus also supports the FATCA Same Country Safe Harbor as a remedy for resolving the law's unintended adverse consequences for law-abiding, tax compliant Americans abroad, while preserving its original strengths for tax and law enforcement.